DIDSR/VIGILANT/README.md

 ### Getting Started

-VIGILANT can either be utilized as a python package (by cloning the [source repository](https://github.com/DIDSR/VIGILANT)) or [through your browser](https://DIDSR.github.io/VIGILANT).
+VIGILANT can be used either as a Python package (by cloning the [source repository](https://github.com/DIDSR/VIGILANT)) or [through your browser](https://DIDSR.github.io/VIGILANT).
 Instructions and examples for the browser version are provided within the interface.
-Both implementations expect your data to be in the structure shown in the example above.
+Both implementations expect data in the structure shown above.

 #### Python